SEKE: Specialised Experts for Keyword Extraction: Related Work

 \subsection{Keyword Extraction}

 Contemporary studies on keyword extraction treat it either as a text generation or a sequence labelling task. \citet{yuan2019one} proposed an encoder-decoder RNN architecture featuring two mechanisms, \textit{semantic coverage} and \textit{orthogonal regularisation}, which treated keyword extraction as text generation.
-These mechanisms ensure that the overall inner representation of a generated keyword sequence is semantically aligned with the overall meaning of the source text.
-In contrast, several recent sequence labelling approaches tackle the task with transformers. \citet{sahrawat2019keyphrase} tested several transformer architectures, namely BERT \citep{devlin2018bert}, RoBERTa \citep{liu2019roberta}, and GPT-2, and two distinct sequence labelling heads, a bidirectional Long short-term memory head (BiLSTM) and a BiLSTM head with an additional Conditional random fields layer (BiLSTM-CRF).
+These mechanisms ensure that the representation of a generated keyword sequence is semantically aligned with the overall meaning of the source text.
+In contrast, several recent sequence labelling approaches tackle the task with transformers. \citet{sahrawat2019keyphrase} tested several transformer architectures, namely BERT \citep{devlin2018bert}, RoBERTa \citep{liu2019roberta}, and GPT-2, and two distinct sequence labelling heads, a BiLSTM and a BiLSTM head with an additional Conditional random fields layer (BiLSTM-CRF).
 The TNT-KID approach \cite{martinc2022tnt} on the other hand adapted the transformer architecture specifically for keyword extraction tasks by re-parameterizing the attention mechanism to focus more on positional information.
 Finally, \citet{sun2021capturing} proposed JointKPE, an open domain keyphrase extraction (KPE) architecture also based on pre-trained transformer language models.
 It ranks keyphrases by assessing their informativeness across the entire document and is simultaneously trained on a keyphrase chunking task to ensure the phraseness of the keyphrase candidates.

 Just recently, \citet{luo2023enhancing} proposed Diff-KPE, a text diffusion approach to generate enhanced keyphrase representations utilizing the supervised Variational Information Bottleneck (VIB).
 Diff-KPE generates keyphrase embeddings conditioned on the entire document using BERT and then injects the generated keyphrase embeddings into each phrase representation.
-By optimizing the ranking network and VIB simultaneously, they manage to rank each candidate phrase by utilizing both the information of keyphrases and the entire document.
+Another recent approach is HybridMatch \cite{song2024match}, which consists of the representation-focused Siamese encoder component and the interaction-based component that estimates relatedness between candidate phrases and the corresponding document.